karabulut18/semanticCommunication/README.md

-# Semantic Communication
+# Testbed for Semantic Communication
-a testbed for semantic communication development
+This repo is an example of building a testbed for semantic communication development by using gnu-radio.

-## environment setup
+## environment setup (Optional)
-gnuradio-companion is not working properly on conda macos, so if you care for your nerves do not try it.
-Set up a docker container.
+In order to run on macos environment follow Setup steps.

 Go to the links provided below.